CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 ~~~~

-^#^^#^ `gen`
+^#^^#^ `generate`

-The `gen` command can be used to create new variables which are functions of existing variables.
-For example, if we look at the variable label for
+The `generate` command can be used to create new variables which are functions of existing variables.
+For example, if we look at the variable label
-`weight`, we see that it is measured in pounds.
+for `weight`, we see that it is measured in pounds.

 ~~~~
 <<dd_do>>